 I’d like to make a complaint

-Carol, a regular in our cuppas and in our Facebook community got us started, sharing her top tips for making a successful complaint.
-And then Suzanne, our head of carer support, took the question to carers in our community.
+Carol, a regular in our cuppas and in the Mobilise community got us started, sharing her top tips for making a successful complaint.
+And then Suzanne, Head of Carer Support, took the question to carers in our community.
 Here’s what carers in the Mobilise community with lived experience have shared.

 Carers’ practical tips on making an effective complaint